What if my parents disapprove of my interracial relationship?

 I hope you can help, because this is probably the hardest thing I have ever had to deal with in my lifetime.
 I am a 20-year-old white college student who is very close to her family.
-My boyfriend of nine months is a 23 year old of different race from a different part of the world.
+My boyfriend of nine months is a 23-year-old of a different race from a different part of the world.
 We met as counselors at a summer Christian camp where we had the wonderful opportunity to counsel together and bring five kids to Christ.
 He has the wonderful qualities that I look for in a man.

 What is so hard is the fact that my parents disapprove of this relationship.
 I have talked to them only once about it and after seeing their hurt, led them to believe that I was going to discontinue the relationship.
 I actually had the intention of doing so but could not do it, because he has made me so happy and been such a wonderful part of my life.
 It seems that whichever way I go, I desperately hurt either my boyfriend or my parents.
 I don’t want to go against either one, but I know I must not keep the relationship a secret forever.
 I know that I am my parents’ last hope, but I know I want to be happy too.
 I have tried to picture me and my boyfriend in the future, with my family, but that is hard.
 If you have some encouragement or words of advice for me, that would be great.
 Thanks for listening.